Smarties98/MethPy/README.md

 ![chart3](Images/chart3.png)

-In this the colors of the bars can be selected as well as if displaing or not the percentage over each bar.
-The initial color are red for the CpG cytosines, while gray for the non-CpG ones.
+In this window the colors of the bars can be selected as well as if displaing or not the percentage over each bar.
+The initial colors are red for the CpG cytosines and gray for the non-CpG ones.
 After the first time if new colors are selected they are saved and showed as the new default colors.
+The choice about displaying the error cap and the percentage for each bar is saved.

+The main graph produced is one that contains both CpG and non-CpG cytosines.
+But other two graphs are produced, one with just the Cpg and the other with just the non-CpG.

 ![chart4](Images/chart4.jpg)
 ![chart5](Images/chart5.jpg)